jmcmorris/CreaDocs/src/api/siege.util.rst

    .. method:: get( arg2)

-      Retruns a value from within range based on percentage passed in
+      Returns a value from within range based on percentage passed in

       :param arg2: